declanjcasey/class_activities/activity1/README.md

 In addition to creating the container, the run command above creates a mount between the host machine and the container for a shared folder space.
 This way, any files placed inside the host mount directory can be easily accessible inside the container mount directory and vice versa.

-After your `docker run ...` command successfully runs, you can verify the correctness of the container creation by using the following command:
+After your "docker run ..." command successfully runs, you can verify the correctness of the container creation by using the following command:
 `docker container ls`
 A container with its ID number should be listed in the produced output.